sintefenergy/shop-documentation/book/objects/objective/objective.md

 (objective:reserve_oblig_value)=
 ### reserve_oblig_value
-THe reserve obligation value by multiplying the reserve obligation with the market sale price (xUnit: NOK, yUnit: NOK)
+THe reserve obligation value by multiplying the reserve obligation with the reserve obligation price.
+If the reserve obligation price is not given, the reserve sale price is used. (xUnit: NOK, yUnit: NOK)

 (objective:contract_value)=